arup-group/arc-components/CONTRIBUTING.md

 ```

 Packages and storybook documentation for the release are built and published using the [publish](./.github/workflows/publish.yml) workflow upon a GitHub release being created.

+### Updating Infrastucture

+To update infrastructure:

+1. Make changes to the [infrastructure](./infrastructure) terraform files.
+2. Run `npx nx run infrastructure:plan` to see the changes that will be applied.
+3. Submit a pull request with the changes.
+Include the output of `npx nx run infrastructure:plan` in the pull request description.
+4. Once the pull request is approved and merged into main run the `npx nx run infrastructure:apply` to apply chanages.